randalltr/oscp-pg-practice-writeups/bashed/bashed.md

 ---

+## 0. Lesson Learned

+Remember to check all directories and findings from scans (Gobuster).

+---

 ## 1. Executive Summary

 The assessment targeted the "HTB Bashed" host within a controlled lab environment.
 A full compromise was achieved, including user-level access and privilege escalation to root.
 The primary weaknesses were: